bad-Al-code/DatabasesDocker/MongoDB/README.md

 This will:

-- Download the necessary Docker images (`redis:alpine3.20` and `rediscommander/redis-commander:latest`) if not already present.
+- Pull the latest MongoDB and Mongo Express images (if not already available).
-- Start the MongoDB container with persistence enabled.
+- Start MongoDB with authentication and persistent storage.
-- Start the MongoDB Express container for web-based management.
+- Start Mongo Express for web-based database management.
+- Set up automated backups for MongoDB.

 3. **Access the Service**

 **MongoDB**
-The MongoDB service will be running on port 27017 of your host machine.
-You can connect to it using any MongoDB client (e.g., `mongo`, a library in your application, or MongoDB Compass) using the following connection details:

-- Host: `localhost`
+- Host: localhost
-- Port: `27017`
+- Port: 27017
+- Username: rootuser (or value from .env)
+- Password: rootpass (or value from .env)

 **Mongo Express**
 To access the Mongo Express web interface, open your browser and go to: